NomicFoundation/hardhat/docs/guides/project-setup.md

 hardhat.config.js
 ```

 These are the default paths for a Hardhat project.
-Except for `scripts/`, which is just a normal directory unrelated to your config.

 - `contracts/` is where the source files for your contracts should be.
 - `test/` is where your tests should go.
+- `scripts/` is where simple automation scripts go.

 If you need to change these paths, take a look at the [paths configuration section](../config/README.md#path-configuration).

 ### Testing and Ethereum networks

 When it comes to testing your contracts, Hardhat comes with some built-in defaults:

+- The built-in [Hardhat Network](../hardhat-network/README.md) as the development network to test on
 - [Mocha](https://mochajs.org/) as the test runner
-- The built-in [Hardhat Network](../hardhat-network/README.md) as the development network to test on

 If you need to use an external network, like an Ethereum testnet, mainnet or some other specific node software, you can set it up using the `networks` configuration entries in the exported object in `hardhat.config.js`, which is how Hardhat projects manage settings.

-Make use of the `--network` CLI parameter to quickly change the network.
+You can use of the `--network` CLI parameter to quickly change the network.

 Take a look at the [networks configuration section](../config/README.md#networks-configuration) to learn more about setting up different networks.